Close Menu

 • University of Illinois at Chicago

 Whitworth University offers its own occupational therapy doctoral program, enabling students to receive professional training that embodies Whitworth’s mission of mind-and-heart education.
-Pre-occupational therapy majors have the opportunity to integrate requirements for an undergraduate degree with those for a graduate degree, shortening the time it takes to earn a doctoral degree.
-Learn more about this 3+3 option: Bachelor's + Doctorate in Occupational Therapy.
+Pre-occupational therapy majors have the opportunity to integrate requirements for an undergraduate degree with those for a graduate degree.
+This allows them to begin their OTD graduate studies earlier – and thereby finish earlier – since some of the graduate degree credits will fulfill the requirements for the bachelor's degree.
+Learn more about this accelerated option and connect with a pre-OT advisor to see if this is a feasible pathway for you, here: Bachelor's + Doctorate in Occupational Therapy.

 Accreditation Status

-ACOTE's telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.
-Loriann Helgeson OTD, OTR/L, CLA is the department chair.
+ACOTE’s telephone number c/o AOTA is 301.652.6611 and its web address is www.acoteonline.org; its email address is accred@aota.org.
+Loriann Helgeson, OTD, OTR/L, CLA, is the department chair.

-The program must have a pre-accreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of the NBCOT exam, the individual will be an Occupational Therapist, Registered (OTR).
-In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.
-This program has been reviewed as a substantive change by our institutional accreditor, the Northwest Commission on Colleges and Universities, and is included in ouinstitutional accreditation status.
+The program must complete an on-site evaluation and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for occupational therapists administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of the NBCOT exam, the individual will be an Occupational Therapist Registered (OTR®).
+In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
+Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
+This program has been reviewed as a substantive change by our institutional accreditor, the Northwest Commission on Colleges and Universities, and is included in our institutional accreditation status.

 Ask our pre-occupational therapy faculty advisor